-The Group receives financing in the form of a single bank loan taken out with a pool of four banks.
+The Group has financing in the form of a single bank loan taken out with a pool of four banks which it uses to finance renovation projects.

 Notes 5.11 and 5.24 contain a description of the different credit facilities and the early repayment clauses contained in the credit agreements.
-At December 31, 2013, the Group complied with all financial covenants.
+The Group complied with its covenants at the most recent due date.